bryhlee/bryhlee.github.io/index.md

 Prior to ILM, I was a Software Engineering Intern at [Disney Interactive](https://dcpi.disney.com/).
 As part of the Media Technology Engineering divison, I designed and built new software to support Disney's growing asset management infrastructure and spearheaded multiple initiatives to revamp an existing creative content pipeline for web publishing.

-Computer Graphics is both my academic specialization and my primary professional interest.
-As a contributor to the computer graphics and SIGGRAPH community, I was the founding president of Santa Clara University's SIGGRAPH Student Chapter, a chartered ACM chapter that ran educational workshops for topics in computer graphics and interactive media.
+Creative technology and computer graphics is my academic specialization and my primary professional interest.
+As a contributor to the [ACM SIGGRAPH](https://www.siggraph.org/) community, I was the founding president of Santa Clara University's SIGGRAPH Student Chapter, a chartered ACM chapter that ran educational workshops for topics in computer graphics and interactive media.

+Besides creative technology and CG, my other technical interests include interactive media, video transcoding, media streaming tools, scalable UI frameworks (both web and desktop paradigms), high performance computing, and 3D/2D animation software.

 In my free time, you can usually find me composing music, playing piano, or [destroying my opponents as a D.Va main](https://en.wikipedia.org/wiki/D.Va).
 I also do a bit of [storywriting](https://en.wikipedia.org/wiki/Fiction_writing) - feel free to check out my [blog](http://brysonlee.com/blog).

+You can view and download a PDF of my resume [here](/assets/files/Bryson_Lee_Resume.pdf).

 ## Areas of Expertise